Anesthesia & Pain Management

-The Animal Medical Center’s Anesthesia Service is led by a board certified Anesthesiologist, who will work with your veterinarian to understand your pet’s medical history and condition.
+The Anesthesia Service at the Schwarzman Animal Medical Center is led by a board certified Anesthesiologist, who will work with your veterinarian to understand your pet’s medical history and condition.
 Our Anesthesia team may request additional tests and imaging based on your pet’s medical history and physical examination findings.

 AMC employs state-of-the-art medical equipment for the

 delivery of anesthesia and monitoring of patients, including:

 - Invasive and non-invasive arterial blood pressure monitoring